-Polyface Inc. a family owned, multi-generational, pasture-based, beyond organic, local-market farm and informational outreach in Virginia's Shenandoah Valley.
+Polyface Family Farms are multi-generational, pasture-based, beyond organic, local-market farms and provide informational outreach in Virginia's Shenandoah Valley.

 We are in the redemption business: healing land, healing the food, healing the economy, and healing the culture with ethics-based contrarian business ideas.